boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 #  Security Considerations

-RFC XXXX Network Slices considerations are discussed in Section 6 of {{!I-D.ietf-teas-ietf-network-slices}}.
+RFC XXXX Network Slices considerations are discussed in {{Section 6 of !I-D.ietf-teas-ietf-network-slices}}.

 Many of the YANG modules cited in this document define schema for data that is designed to be accessed via network management protocols such as NETCONF {{!RFC6241}} or RESTCONF {{!RFC8040}}.
 The lowest NETCONF layer is the secure transport layer, and the mandatory-to-implement secure transport is Secure Shell (SSH) {{!RFC6242}}.
 The lowest RESTCONF layer is HTTPS, and the mandatory-to-implement secure transport is TLS {{!RFC8446}}.